-- 8. Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?

-- ⊠ Yes

-- □ No

-- □ Unsure

-- 9. What criteria should be considered by the State Government in approving recognised organisations?

-Only organisations that have proven standards, including the oversight of their members breeding activities, with demonstrated outcomes where these standards are breached, should be considered.

-Dogs West, an affiliate of the Australian National Kennel Council (ANKC) is the only organisation based in WA which meets this criteria.

-In other States, other Affiliates of the ANKC have been recognised in this way.
-In South Australia, DogsSA collects the breeder registration fee from breeder Members and forwards this to the relevant SA State Government body.
-Dogs West should be approved and their Membership number used as the State Government number - this is what is done in South Australia.
-This gives transparency between the two Registers.

-- 10. Are there any other class of dogs that should be exempt from mandatory desexing?
+- 8. Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status? - X Yes - □ No - □ Unsure - All Members of Dogs West should be exempt from mandatory sterilisation, whether they are a breeder or not. - 9.
+What criteria should be considered by the State Government in approving recognised organisations? - Only organisations that have proven standards, including the oversight of their members breeding activities, with demonstrated outcomes where these standards are breached, should be considered. - Dogs West, an affiliate of the Australian National Kennel Council (ANKC) is the only organisation based in WA which meets this criteria. - In other States, other Affiliates of the ANKC have been recognised in this way. - In South Australia, DogsSA collects the breeder registration fee from breeder Members and forwards this to the relevant SA State Government body. - Dogs West should be approved and their Membership number used as the State Government number - this is what is done in South Australia.
+This gives transparency between the two Registers. - 10.
+Are there any other class of dogs that should be exempt from mandatory desexing? - X Yes - 🗆 No - □ Unsure

-- ⊠ Yes

-- □ No

-As a Dogs West member I need to keep some dogs intact for future breeding.
-I would like and exemption to de-sexing for those dogs.
-The new owner's record could link with mine as a co-owner for breeding purposes.
-That way I am still the breeder, not the new owner.
+- There should be no mandatory sterilisation. - Dogs owned as companion animals but still connected to their Breeder. - Dogs held on breeders terms from a Dogs West breeder, should be exempt they are part of the wider Dogs West community of dogs and may be crucial to maintaining a wide gene pool for the breeding of healthy dogs. - Many dogs live full and happy lives as companion animals in a loving home, and are occasionally used by their breeder in their breeding program, they should be exempt. - Restrictions under the WA Dog Act make it very difficult for many Dogs West breeders to maintain a breeding program, without the ability to have dogs in their wider community.